Dermasterias imbricata (Grube, 1857)

 Alaska to southern California; intertidal to 91 m (299 ft).

-In field studies I carried out using scuba in Jervis Inlet, a southern fjord on the BC coast, the LEATHER STAR was the prey for 50% of 80 feeding MORNING SUN STARS.
-The LEATHER STAR is quite a slow-poke (maximum speed of 15 cm/min*) and is easily overtaken by the faster MORNING SUN STAR.
-The "preference" shown by the MORNING SUN STAR appeared to be simply a function of the relative abundance of LEATHER STARS in the study area.
-It was one of the most numerous shallow-water stars at the study sites and therefore a hunting MORNING SUN STAR would be more likely to encounter it.
-Lab experiments indicated that the MORNING SUN STAR is unable to detect prey at a distance and relies on chance encounters to find a meal*.
+In field studies I carried out in Jervis Inlet, a southern fjord on the BC coast, the LEATHER STAR was the prey for 50% of 80 feeding MORNING SUN STARS.
+The LEATHER STAR is quite a slow-poke (maximum speed of 15 cm/min) and is easily overtaken by the faster MORNING SUN STAR.
+In this case the "preference" shown by the MORNING SUN STAR appeared to be a function of the relative abundance of LEATHER STARS in the study area.
+It was one of the most numerous shallow-water stars at the study sites and therefore a randomly hunting morning sun star would be more likely to encounter it.
+Lab experiments indicated that the MORNING SUN STAR is unable to detect prey at a distance and relies on chance encounters to find a meal.

 The LEATHER STAR also elicits a fascinating response from the ROSE ANEMONE Urticina piscivora.
 When touched, a juvenile anemone expands its oral disc and releases its hold on the substrate but does not swim.
 Larger anemones have been observed to "fight back" by distending the mouth to envelope the attacking star.
 In the end the LEATHER STAR usually retreats and both the star and the anemone are none the worse for wear.

 Many LEATHER STARS are hosts to the RED-BANDED COMMENSAL WORM Arctonoe vittata.
 This pale, unruffled scale worm is often quite large relative to its host and reportedly will not tolerate another worm on its home turf, nipping interlopers with its strong jaws.